 The Alaska Zoo started in 1969 with one baby elephant named Annabelle that was won in a contest.
-Since then, it has expanded to include 100 animals across 25 acres of the Anchorage hillside.
-The zoo has the widest variety of animals native to the state of Alaska as well as a handful of exotics that are part of a great center for education and research that focuses on wildlife conservation and animal rehabilitation.
-The wooded hillside setting allows visitors to get close-up views of the many animals of the north.
+Since then, it has expanded to include 80 animals across 23-plus acres of the Anchorage hillside.
+The zoo has the widest variety of animals native to the state of Alaska as well as a handful of exotic cold-climate species that are part of a great center for education and research that focuses on wildlife conservation and animal rehabilitation.

 - March & April: 10am - 5pm